-Here's Alan McCarthy (NWCDP Community Sports Worker) training St. Laurence O’Toole’s junior soccer team, 8 – 12 year olds.
+Earlier in the year, long before the World Cup kicked off, Alan McCarthy (NWCDP Community Sports Worker) was busy coaching St. Laurence O’Toole’s junior soccer team.
+Here's his team of 8 – 12 year old, and here's to their future.
 Great work Alan, and fine weather for it too!

 North Wall CDP is happy to announce that Geraldine Molloy will hold information/assistance clinics in our centre on the 1st Thursday of each month.
 The first will be on Thursday 7th July 2022, 3 pm – 6pm.
 Geraldine can assist with: